 Since the first TransRockies in 2002, the route has been largely transformed to eliminate road and unrideable sections.
 Every stage will put a smile on your face, and give you more spectacular single track than ever before.
 Tough?
 You bet it’s tough.
-With 330km and over 12,000 m of climbing, it’s definitely challenging, but with our best-in-class participant support on and off the trail, we’ll give you everything you need to keep those pedals turning, and by the end of the week, you might just be one of many who are ready to turn right around and ride back to Fernie!
+It’s definitely challenging, but with our best-in-class participant support on and off the trail, we’ll give you everything you need to keep those pedals turning, and by the end of the week, you might just be one of many who are ready to turn right around and ride back to Fernie!

 Includes: In addition to spectacular riding, unparalleled organization and a well marked course, your entry includes stocked checkpoints, medical support, daily slideshows, 3 nights tent camping post stages 4, 5 and 6 (No accommodations provided in Fernie or post stage 7), luggage transfers and a TRC Louis Garneau bike jersey (Retail $90), and final banquet dinner.
 Transfers, accommodation information and more HERE.